 We might still be in hibernation somewhat due to the cold weather but there are plenty of activities and events to get involved in this March, which will be worth creeping out of our little cocoon for.
-From visiting newly-opened bars to unique experiences like candlelight concerts and dining in the dark, the fun never stops with these things to do in Birmingham this March.
+From holidays, like St Patrick’s Day and Mothering Sunday, to seeing the city aglow with unique experiences like candlelight concerts.
+The fun will not stop with these things to do in Birmingham this March.

 7. Support some independent, women-owned businesses

 We should definitely be doing more of this if we can, but March 8 marks International Women’s Day so why not show some love and solidarity by purchasing items from businesses run by women?
 To name a few businesses run by women from Birmingham and the surrounding area that you can support, there’s Watkin and Berry, Hard as Nails and V by Laura Vann, to name a few.
 Discover some of Birmingham’s independent, women-led businesses here.

 8. Treat your mum to an afternoon tea this Mother’s Day